davidmerrick/PortlandBus/README.md

 - `DYNAMODB_TABLE`: DynamoDB table.
 - `TRIMET_APP_ID`: API key for accessing TriMet.
 Get one [here](https://developer.trimet.org/).
 - `INVOCATION_NAME`: Name used to invoke your skill.
 Mine is "Portland Bus."

+# Reference

+[This guide](https://alexa-skills-kit-sdk-for-java.readthedocs.io/en/latest/Developing-Your-First-Skill.html) was very helpful in getting up to speed on writing an Alexa skill in Java.
+I subsequently rewrote it in Kotlin.

 # Running locally